-YOU CAN PREVENT FRAUD
+YOU COULD PREVENT FRAUD

-YOU'LL HAVE MORE TIME TO PAY IF YOU OWE
+YOU CAN EXTEND THE TIME TO PAY IF YOU OWE

-YOU’LL GET YOUR REFUND BACK SOONER
+YOU’LL RECEIVE YOUR REFUND SOONER

 If you don’t owe money this year, you may be getting a refund.
-In 2018, the average tax refund issued was $2,780.
+In 2020, the average tax refund issued was $2,622.

 If you have a more complicated tax situation or just prefer to hire a professional, snag an appointment early.
 Not only will your preparer have more time to spend (translation: getting you the biggest refund possible), but you’ll also avoid paying a rush fee for waiting until the last minute.

 The truth is that, like many unpleasant tasks, the worst part of filing taxes typically isn’t the process itself, but the dread you feel about it.
 Crossing it off your list will put an end to the stress.

 If you still aren’t convinced, keep in mind that even if you file for an extension, you won’t have any extra time to pay any money you owe — you’ll just have more time to submit the paperwork.

 This publication is not intended as legal or tax advice.
 Taxpayers should seek advice based on their particular circumstances from an independent tax advisor.